daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 up to a day.
 The device to be powered
 can be as simple as a light source or as
 complex as a small starcraft, assuming the
-cypher’s level is equal to the item’s power
+cypher's level is equal to the item's power
 requirements.
 A desk lamp is a level 1
 power requirement, a car engine is a level
 5 power requirement, and a starship is a level 10 power requirement.